-Over 500000 cortisone injections are performed for musculoskeletal conditions such as arthritis and tendonitis.
-Although cortisone effectively reduces inflammation in these conditions, it often gets a bad rap.
+More than 500,000 cortisone injections are performed for musculoskeletal conditions such as arthritis and tendonitis.
+Although cortisone effectively reduces inflammation in these conditions, it is often stigmatised.
 So, are cortisone injections bad for you?

 What is cortisone?

-Cortisone is a powerful anti-inflammatory drug.
-It has been used to reduce inflammation in musculoskeletal and immune conditions (such as rheumatoid arthritis).
-Moreover, cortisone has many other effects, some of which we haven’t defined clearly.
+Cortisone is a potent anti-inflammatory drug.
+It has been used to reduce inflammation in musculoskeletal and immune conditions, such as rheumatoid arthritis.
+Moreover, cortisone has numerous other effects, some of which haven’t been clearly defined.
 So, it’s a drug that needs to be respected.

 Your body makes corticosteroids naturally through the adrenal glands on top of your kidneys.
-Cortisone is a synthetic or manufactured corticosteroid that mimics the effect, including reducing inflammation and maintaining blood pressure and sugar levels.
+Cortisone is a synthetic corticosteroid that mimics the effects of the natural hormone, including reducing inflammation and maintaining blood pressure and sugar levels.

 It is important to note that cortisone is not the same as anabolic steroids, which build muscle but do not reduce inflammation.